Gold Coast Suns

 The Gold Coast Suns

 In 2008, the AFL decided that it would give these residents and tourists a reason other than "sand" for going to the Gold Coast.
 Even though the AFL was trying to pull people away from the sand, it was still very beachy in its thinking.
 Firstly, they presented beachy nicknames, such as Stingrays, Marlins, Ironmen, the Rays and the Guards, for community feedback.
 An interactive online poll on the club's website found that 55% supported Marlins, 35% supported Stingrays and almost no one supported the others.
 A poll by the Gold Coast Bulletin found that 95% were in favour of Marlins.

 For one reason or another, the AFL wasn't too pleased with the community approval given to Marlins and declared that since no clear favourite had been picked, the club would not have a moniker at all.
 Instead, the club would just be called the Gold Coast.
 According to GC17 bid team leader John Witheriff,

 Aside from finding it odd that the club disregarded market research on the moniker which clearly favoured Marlins, outsiders also found it odd to say that any name other than Gold Coast would be under consideration.
-After all, to place a team on the Gold Coast and give it the name of a different city would be as stupid as asking the community to give feedback for a moniker, getting a strong statement of approval for one moniker, and then ignoring what they say.
+After all, to place a team on the Gold Coast and give it the name of a different city would be as stupid as asking the community to give feedback for a moniker, getting a strong statement of approval for one moniker, and then ignoring what they said.

 To Gold Coast residents; however, it was understandable that a different city had been considered for the name because the same thing happened previously.
 In 1987, the Brisbane Bears were established on the Gold Coast.
 Why marketing boffins choose to base the team on the Gold Coast but have Brisbane in its name can only be attributed to another case of Queensland intellect at its finest.
 Needless to say, when Gold Coast residents found out that another AFL team would be given to them, they feared history could repeat and the new team might be called Cairns, Darwin or even Alice Springs.